Computer and mobile threats

 A firewall controls your connection to the internet by filtering the information that's passed to and from your computer.

-• You should regularly download updates to your firewall software from your software supplier or set your computer to automatically update your firewall software.
+• You should regularly download updates to your firewall software from your software supplier or set your computer to automatically update.

 Anti-spyware software